George Hamilton, 4th Baron Hamilton of Strabane: Restoration

 After the Restoration (1660), Lord Strabane, as he was now, obtained the return of most of the family lands, which had been confiscated in 1650 by the Parliamentarians.
 Although his brother James had fought with Phelim O'Neill's Confederates rather than with the royalists, his brother had fought against the Parliamentarians, not against the royalists and, Lord Strabane, being born about 1636, was too young to have been involved in the atrocities of 1641.
 His brother's lands were therefore restored to him as an "innocent papist" on 16 May 1663.

 Death, succession, and timeline

-He died on 14 April 1668 at Kenure House, Rush, Dublin, and was buried at nearby St. Mechlin's Church.
+He died on 14 April 1668 at Kenure House, Rush, County Dublin, and was buried at nearby St. Mechlin's Church.
 He was succeeded by his eldest son Claud as 5th Baron Hamilton of Strabane, who in about 1680 became the 4th Earl of Abercorn.